 In putting greater reliance on the QA model and more reliance on an honor system in the industry, it should be recognized that a layer of consumer protection may be sacrificed, and that despite best efforts, the chances of incorrect installation data may increase.
 Negative publicity which may result from the lack of oversight may ultimately damage the reputation of stakeholders in the industry.
 With increased reliance on contractor self-reporting, the Board granted the Market Manager the authority to implement remediation procedures against contractors who willingly and consistently violate program rules or misrepresent information.

-Honeywell Renewable Energy Incentive Program (REIP) Budget (January 1, 2012 - June 30, 2013)
+FY2014 Honeywell Renewable Energy Incentive Program (REIP) Budget (7/1/13 to 6/30/14)